cloudmaster2010/openstack/devstack/openstack-with-dev.md

 # Introduction
-This guide describes like following:
+This guide describes things like following:
   1. how to install openstack with zun and kata on ubuntu 20.04 using devstack.
   2. Navigate and manage dashboard.
   3. Network test between containers with cli.